 The individual number, which for Anna is 308, distinguishes persons with the same date of birth from each other.
 Men have an odd number and women an even number.
-Practically all individual numbers issued are within the range of 002 to 899.
+In practice, all individual numbers issued are within the range of 002 to 899.

-The control character can be a number or a letter: Anna’s is T. It is obtained by dividing the nine-digit number consisting of the date of birth and the individual number by 31.
+The control character can be a number or a letter: for Anna, it is a T. It is obtained by dividing the nine-digit number consisting of the date of birth and the individual number by 31.

-The control character is determined on the basis of the remainder in accordance with the table to the left.
+The control character is determined on the basis of the remainder according to the table to the left.

 When the remainder corresponding to the control character in the personal identity code is calculated and the calculation returns a decimal number, the remainder is established as follows: the decimals following the whole number are multiplied by 31 and the resulting number rounded to the nearest whole number.
 The following example illustrates the method: